cnlohr/fx3fun/README.md

 Apparently, that's easy.
 First, RAM it to the Flasher firmware.
 Then call flash commands.
 (0x40/0xBA/(Windex/Wvalue) of the raw binary image.
 No interpretation needed.

-AND NOW IT WORKS IWTH I2C EEPROM (3:50 AM)
+AND NOW IT WORKS WITH I2C EEPROM (3:50 AM)